Readers Question: Why do countries that experience a boom risk losing international competitiveness?

 UK boom of late 1980s.

-After economic growth reached 5% in 1988, the saw a sharp rise in inflation to nearly 10%.
+After economic growth reached 5% in 1988, we saw a sharp rise in inflation to nearly 10%.

 This led to a decline in competitiveness.
 The UK current account deficit increased in this period due to two factors